sniptt-official/snip/README.md

 Sniptt is **free to use** for personal use with the following limits:

-*   Up to 100 secrets secrets per month
+*   Up to 100 secrets per month
 *   Up to 100 URL shares per month
 *   1 additional Vault (up to 3 members)